rlite/rlite/README.md

 services to the applications; the shim-wifi inherits the limitations of the shim-eth (e.g. only a single flow supported between two nodes in the DIF), that is used to implement its datapath.

+On both nodes, load the kernel modules and run the userspace daemon (in the example the daemon is run in background):

+    $ sudo modprobe rlite
+    $ sudo modprobe rlite-normal
+    $ sudo modprobe rlite-shim-eth
+    $ sudo rlite-uipcps -d

 On the AP side, the following *hostapd* configuration file can be stored in `/etc/hostapd/rlite.conf`: